Chocolate Cheesecake Slices

 You can save even more added sugar if you replace the milk chocolate with dark chocolate.
 For example, a 100-gram whole milk bar provides an average of 50 grams of sugar, whereas the dark viante only provides 25-30 grams.

-In the bowl of an electric mixer, beat the remaining butter with the vanilla sugar and sugar until creamy.
-Beat in the two remaining eggs and the quark.
+In the bowl of an electric mixer, beat the remaining butter with the vanilla and sugar until creamy.
+Beat in the two remaining eggs and the cream cheese.
 Alternately pour the two batters in 2-3 layers on the baking sheet.
 Drag a fork through the batters to create a marbled pattern.
 Bake until still slightly soft in the middle, about 35 minutes.
 Cool in the pan and serve cut into pieces.